top of page

 LEARN THE STORY BEHIND THE FOOTPRINTS

-We acknowledge the Wakka Wakka people as the Traditional Custodians of the land on which we walk and gather.
-We also recognise the many tribes that make up the fabric of our community, celebrating their resilience and enduring connection to Country.
-We pay our respects to Elders past and present, and to the future generations who will carry forward their legacy.
+We acknowledge the Wakka Wakka people as the Traditional Custodians of the land on which we gather, and recognise their continuing connection to Country, culture, and community.

-Brown Earth Cultural Tours
+Brown Earth

 Cultural Walkabout &